 "Evil is just a word.
 Under the skin, it's simple pain."

-, he/she has some plausible, outright tragic reason to do so, so much so that, in some cases, the characters outright sympathize with him/her (whether or not the audience does too is out of the equation here), all the while accepting that he/she must be stopped.
+, he/she has some plausible, outright tragic reason to do so.
+In some cases, the other characters outright sympathize with this one (whether or not the audience does too is out of the equation here), all the while accepting that they must be stopped.
 Sometimes, the character is even portrayed as likeable

-The essential element is that he/she has been pushed beyond all reason.
-This may or may not make him/her The Woobie
+The essential element is that the destroyer has been pushed beyond all reason.
+This may or may not make them The Woobie

-, but either way he/she is portrayed as having a crappy existence.
+, but either way they are portrayed as having a crappy existence.
 This is a character who, by definition, is constantly beaten up, kicked around, and lives an all-around miserable life

 .
-Should he/she lose everything and everyone he/she trusts (be it through betrayal or in other cruel ways)
+Should they lose everything and everyone they trust (be it through betrayal or in other cruel ways)

 upon the instrument of revenge against the cruel, heartless world

-that brought him/her so much pain, one need not be a genius to figure out unto whom shall his/her vengeful, bloodshot eyes cast his/her hateful gaze upon.
+that brought them so much pain, one need not be a genius to figure out whom the character will cast their hateful gaze upon.
 Think of this person as a Jerkass Woobie

 , only with the jerkassery